Testady/KernelSU/docs/README-en.md

 >
 > This is an unofficial fork, all rights reserved [@tiann](https://github.com/tiann)
 >
-> This is a project based on personal use of the second change, personal research and development use only

 - Fully adapted for non-GKI devices (susfs-dev and unsusfs-patched dev branches only)